Global Initiatives in Management (GIM)

 The GIM experience is divided into two sections---in-class and in-country:

-- Timing: GIM is offered as a Winter B/Spring A elective class for full-time and part-time students and as a summer course for part-time students.
-The Summer Part-Time course meets for 8 out of the 10 weeks during Summer Quarter and one time during the Fall Quarter for students to share and receive feedback on their research findings.
+- Timing: GIM is offered as a Winter elective class for full-time and evening and weekend students that meets 8 out of the 10 weeks during the Winter Quarter in addition to one wrap-up class that meets during the Spring Quarter.

 - Academic course focused on broad overview of country or region (or topic within country or region)